ekamil/kindle-vocab-md/README.md

 ### if book centric
-if there are two books with the same title - append asin (for stability) or `authors.split[-1]`.
+if there are two books with the same title - append asin (for stability) or `authors.split[-1]`. even if not book centric - I'd like to create book notes for linking

 # Tools
 https://github.com/chalk/chalk